Merkel prods Germans to get COVID-19 vaccine as 4th wave worries mount | Health

 Merkel prods Germans to get COVID-19 vaccine as 4th wave worries mount

-The government will also require people to be either vaccinated, test negative or have a recovery certificate to enter indoor restaurants, take part in religious ceremonies and do indoor sport.
-Less than seven weeks before a federal election, Merkel and leaders of Germany's 16 states met to discuss measures to dampen a new wave of infections, driven by the spread of the Delta coronavirus variant, and avert unpopular restrictions.
+The government will also require people to be either vaccinated, test negative or have a recovery certificate to enter indoor restaurants, participate in religious ceremonies and do indoor sport.
+Less than seven weeks before a federal election, Merkel and leaders of Germany's 16 states met to discuss measures to dampen a new spate of infections, driven by the spread of the Delta coronavirus variant, and avert unpopular restrictions.

 Germany's coronavirus vaccination drive has slowed and those people who have not taken up the opportunity to have shots will have to take COVID-19 tests to take a full part in public life, Chancellor Angela Merkel said on Tuesday.

-"I hope it will pick up pace again after the (summer) holidays," she said, but added: "On vaccinations, we are not where we need to be."
+"I hope it will pick up pace again after the (summer) holidays," the conservative leader said, but added: "On vaccinations, we are not where we need to be."
 Germany had made the tests free for all in March to help make a gradual return to normal life possible after months of lockdown.
 Although around 55% of Germans are fully vaccinated, the pace of inoculations has slowed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)